cometlang/comet/README.md

 # The Comet Programming Language

 This is mostly built for fun and a way of taking things apart to see how they work.
+It is based on the interpreter from [Crafting Interpreters](https://github.com/munificent/craftinginterpreters)

 After programming for a while, there are specific things about the dynamic languages that I've used that really annoy me, so I'm making my own language to improve some of those.
 No doubt I will add things that are annoying.